 • Any other patented or proprietary technology or innovation which provides a competitive advantage.

-The structured training provided during the 12-week program is modeled after I-Corps, a program formed by the National Science Foundation in 2011.
+The training provided during the 12-week program is modeled after I-Corps, a program formed by the National Science Foundation in 2011.
 Thousands of teams nationally have been through I-Corps, and the curriculum is founded on the Lean LaunchPad™ entrepreneurial training developed by Steve Blank and Stanford University.
 Entrepreneurs in the program are taught how to develop and document their business model on a lean canvas, and how to test their hypotheses through a rigorous customer discovery process.more